tldr-pages/tldr/pages/common/ngrok.md

 `ngrok http {{80}}`

-- Expose local http service on specific host:
+- Expose a local HTTP service on a specific host:

 `ngrok http {{foo.dev}}:{{80}}`